LivelyKernel/lively4-app/README.md

 ### Setup

-run `npm run setup`
+run `./setup.sh`
 - this inits all submodules
 - installs all dependencies
-- handle the gulp and babel stuff (in lively4-server)
+- clones `lively4-core` repository and installs dependencies

 ### Scripts